chromium/chromium/content/browser/bluetooth/README.md

 which is created per origin.

 The new permissions system is implemented by providing an implementation for the `//content/public/browser/bluetooth_delegate.h` interface.
-In Chrome, the implementation of this interface is provided by `//chrome/browser/chrome_bluetooth_delegate.h` which forwards permission queries to `//chrome/browser/bluetooth/bluetooth_chooser_context.h`.
+In Chrome and WebLayer, the implementation of this interface is provided by `//components/permissions/bluetooth_delegate_impl.h` which forwards permission queries to `//components/permissions/contexts/bluetooth_chooser_context.h`.
 This class uses `//components/permissions/chooser_context_base.h` as the base.
 This base class is also in use by other device APIs, like WebUSB.
 The new permission system enables Web Bluetooth permissions to be persistent and to